Dollar wavers on dovish Fed tone, mixed economic outlook

-NEW YORK, Aug 2 (Reuters) - The dollar easedslightly on Monday as markets assessed how tightly to embrace risk following dovish statements from Federal Reserve policy makers last week and mixed economic data.
+NEW YORK (Reuters) - The dollar eased slightly on Monday as markets assessed how tightly to embrace risk following dovish statements from Federal Reserve policy makers last week and mixed economic data.

-The dollar index , which measures the currency against six major peers, was down less than 0.1% at 92.058 by early afternoon in New York after having been down about 0.2% on the day.
+The dollar index =USD, which measures the currency against six major peers, was down less than 0.1% at 92.05 in the afternoon in New York after having been down about 0.2% on the day.

 The index last week dropped 0.9%, the dollar’s worst week since early May, as it turned away from the previous week’s 3-1/2-month high when traders were positioning for a speedy start of Fed tapering of support for the economy.